MichaelsPlayground/FirebaseUiTutorial/readme.md

 This is a sample app to demonstrate the usage of the 4 most used Firebase products - please visit the linked tutorials to setup the Firebase products in the Firebase console.

+I'm using **FirebaseUI for Android** as this library simplifies the working with Firebase, especially when working with lists of data.

 *FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to Firebase APIs.*

 ## Firebase Authentication

-The authentication of a user is the "heart" of the application and access rights.
-All read and write operations on the Realtime Database, Cloud Firestore Database and Firebase Storage are permitted for signed in user.
+The authentication of an user is the "heart" of the application and access rights.
+All read and write operations on the Realtime Database, Cloud Firestore Database and Firebase Storage are permitted for signed in user only.

 ### sign in